 This area owes its unusual character to the Rift.
-The Rift may be described briefly as a weakened zone, a series of fissures, or cracks, in the earth's crust, extending in a northwesterly direction the length of the monument.
-During the last 20,000 years, three durations of volcanic activity, separated by long intervals of quiet, have erupted lava from the earth's interior, producing every known form of basaltic rock.
-There is no evidence of the violent or destructive eruptions that are associated with other types of volcanoes.
+The Rift may be described briefly as a weakened zone, a series of fissures, or cracks, in the earth's crust, extending in a south-easterly direction the length of the monument.
+During the last million years, three periods of volcanic activity, separated by long intervals of quiet, released lava from the earth's interior, producing every known form of basaltic rock.
+There is no evidence of the violent or destructive eruptions associated with other types of volcanoes.

-Basaltic lava, which in geologic epochs past has flooded much of the northwestern United States, is a heavy dark rock rich in iron and low in silica.
-This material, fluid at about 2,000° F., is believed to form the first complete layer of the crust of the earth, about 35 to 40 miles under the light-colored continental rocks that are mostly granitic.
+Basaltic lava, which in geologic epochs past flooded much of northwestern United States, is a heavy rock composed chiefly of dark-colored minerals.
+This material, fluid at about 2,000° F., is believed to form the first complete layer of the crust of the earth, about 35 to 40 miles under the light-colored continental rocks, which are mostly granitic.

-The last major eruption probably ended about 1,600 years ago.
-This eruption, and the preceding activity, left vast flows, series of cinder cones and spatter cones, lava tubes, natural bridges, tree molds, and other interesting evidence of volcanism.
+The last major eruption probably ended about 2,000 years ago.
+This eruption, and the preceding activity, left vast flows, series of cinder cones and spatter cones, lava tubes, natural bridges, tree molds, and other evidence of volcanism.